axwalker/naledi.co.uk/content/blogs/learn-html-and-css.md

 ---
-title: "Learn HTML and CSS"
+title: 'Learn HTML and CSS'
 summary: |
   My experience and tips for how to learn the basics of HTML and CSS for free with online resources.
-date: "2020-03-16"
+date: '2020-03-16'
 categories:
-  - "journey"
-  - "training"
+  - 'journey'
 tags:
-  - "css"
+  - 'css'
-  - "html"
+  - 'html'
-  - "webdesign"
+  - 'webdesign'
 ---

 I first learned a little HTML when I was a teenager, but never got very far with it.
 More recently, I have been in touch with it when scraping websites and my work with data visualisation has made me more interested in web development and UX/UI design.
 So a few months ago I decided to teach myself the basics of HTML and CSS.
 I managed to get to the point I wanted to within about four weeks, while working full-time and doing all of it for free.